 Once you select the mode, it will apply instantly on you Mac.
 Below is how the dark mode will look like on your Mac.

-If you are familiar with using Control Center in your iPhone, you cal also make use of the Control Center in Mac for similar purposes.
+If you are familiar with using Control Center in your iPhone, you can also make use of the Control Center in Mac for similar purposes.
 This option is available in all macOS versions.

 - Click on the Control Center icon showing on the top menu bar.
-It will show different items depending upon your settings under “Dock & Menu Bar” preferences and click on the “Display” option.
+It will show different items depending on your settings / preferences and click on the “Display” option.

 - Simply click on the “Dark Mode” icon to turn it on.
-Now, you will see the dark mode icon showing “On Until Tomorrow”.
+Now, you will see the dark mode icon shows “On Until Tomorrow”.

 Dark Mode Impact on Default Apps

-Dark mode will invert the light colors and apply dark colors (black) to title bar, status bar and other parts of the apps.
-It does not affect the background and the default apps generally show white background.
-However, you can toggle dark mode and white background options in some of the apps.
+Dark mode will invert the light colors and apply dark colors (black) to title bar, status bar and other parts of Mac apps.
+It does not affect background and the default apps generally show white background.
+However, you can independently toggle dark mode and white background options in some of the apps.
 Here is the behavior of popular Mac apps when you enable dark mode.

-- Safari – there are not separate options in Safari to change the white background of websites.
-If the site supports toggling dark mode, it supports changing the colors accordingly.
+- Safari – there are no separate options in Safari to change the white background for websites.
+If the site supports toggling dark mode, you can change the colors accordingly.

 - TextEdit – this app will add a new “Use Dark Background for Windows” item under “View” menu when you enable dark mode.
-You can use this option to toggle the background color when using system dark mode.
+You can use this option to toggle the background color of the app when using system dark mode.

-- Notes, Mail and Maps – these apps will show additional option in app preferences section to toggle the background color.
-For example, Note app will show an option “Use dark backgrounds for note content”.
+- Notes, Mail and Maps – these apps will show additional option in app preferences/settings section to toggle the background color.
+For example, Notes app will show an option “Use dark backgrounds for note content”.
 You can disable this checkbox to continue using white background in Notes app while using system dark mode.

 Similar to default macOS apps, third-party apps either use system settings or have their own control to enable or disable dark mode.
 For example, the popular Google Chrome browser app in Mac will use the system setting.
-However, for Microsoft Office apps have an option to use its own setting for dark mode.
+However, Microsoft Office apps have their own setting for dark mode.
 For example, you can go to app preferences in Word for Mac and disable dark mode using “Turn off Dark Mode” option under “General” section.
 Similarly, you can change the page’s color to white or black when using system dark mode.

 Night Mode Vs Dark Mode in Mac

 As you can see in the Control Center, Mac also offers night mode in addition to dark mode.
 Night mode helps to apply warm colors and reduce the stress on your eyes.
-This is useful especially when you are looking at the screen during night time with lights switched off in the surroundings.
+This is especially useful when you are looking at the screen during night time with lights switched off in the surroundings.
 However, dark mode inverts the light colors to dark black color which is useful when you want to avoid light or white backgrounds regardless of whether you are working on day or night time.
 Try playing around with both night and dark modes and use the option that makes you convenient.